New Zealand Law Society: Functions

 All lawyers are regulated, and must pay the required regulatory fees and levies.

 Membership

 Full membership of the Law Society is voluntary, and is open to any lawyer with a current practising certificate.
+Associate Membership is open to those who have close links to the legal profession in New Zealand, including experienced legal executives and New Zealand lawyers who do not currently hold any practising certificate.

 Membership includes access to the full range of the Law Society's representative services and the opportunity to have a say in the way the profession is regulated.
+Full Members of the Society may use the post-nominal letters "MNZLS", whereas Associate Members may use the post-nominal letters "Assoc.MNZLS".

 Sections

 Property law section

 The Property Law Section represents the interests of a large number of New Zealand's property lawyers by supporting its members in the development and practice of property law.
 The section is also active in property law reform activities.

 Family law section

 The Family Law Section has primary responsibility on behalf of the society in all areas of family law and has a strong and active voice in relation to such issues as Family Courts management, the independence of the Family Court, Lawyer for Child rates, legal aid rates, and education.